Experimentology

 Preface

-To help researchers avoid these pitfalls, we advocate for an open-science based approach in which transparency is integral to the entire experimental workflow.
-We provide readers with guidance for preregistration, project management, data sharing, and reproducible report writing.
+To help researchers avoid these pitfalls, we advocate for an open science-based approach in which transparency is integral to the entire experimental workflow.
+We provide readers with guidance on preregistration, project management, data sharing, and reproducible report writing.

 The story of this book